cloudfoundry/cli/doc/adr/0009-log-cache-clock-issues.md

   for now to wait for feedback from our users before attempting to make ourselves reliable in this situation.
 An issue has been filed against the Log Cache
   client: https://github.com/cloudfoundry/go-log-cache/issues/28

+### `cf logs --recent` behavior

+* The most recent logs returned by this command may not be "settled".
+There may be some discrepancies between the output of two consecutive runs of this command.